-Hutton Hotel is in the heart of Music City, with a super-central West End address that’s a short walk away from The Parthenon and Vanderbilt University; about a mile away from Bridgestone Arena; and ten minutes or less to Ryman Auditorium, the Country Music Hall of Fame, Music City Center, and downtown's famous music venues.
-Fully renovated in 2017 by Studio 11 Design, Hutton Hotel is meant to be an immersive journey into Nashville's creative culture, With Four Star, Four-Diamond service and amenities, rooms run from $319/night to “please call hotel to book” for one of the three expansive penthouses (which comes with access to the hotel's Tesla Housecar, a personal assistant, and it’s own musician's writing room.
+Hutton Hotel is in the heart of Music City, with a super central West End address that’s a short walk away from The Parthenon and Vanderbilt University; about a mile away from Bridgestone Arena; and 10 minutes or less to Ryman Auditorium, the Country Music Hall of Fame, Music City Center, and Downtown's famous music venues.
+Fully renovated in 2017 by Studio 11 Design, Hutton Hotel is meant to be an immersive journey into Nashville's creative culture.
+With Four Star, Four-Diamond service and amenities, rooms run from $319/night to “please call hotel to book” for one of the three expansive penthouses (which comes with access to the hotel's Tesla Housecar, a personal assistant, and it’s own musician's writing room.

 People have been saying “Meet me at The Hermitage Hotel” since the early 1900s.
 Nashville’s first million-dollar hotel has hosted thousands of events and served millions of guests for over more than a century.
 Its Beaux-Arts style is an ornate, marble-clad old-world blend of classical Italian and French Renaissance features (and makes for a gorgeous wedding venue!).

 The Hermitage Hotel’s Downtown location makes it a hop, skip, and a jump to Downtown’s honkey tonks and other popular Nashville attractions, like the Ryman (six-minute walk), the Country Music Hall of Fame (10-min walk), Nissan Stadium (one mile), and Vanderbilt (less than two miles).
 Also just blocks away is one of the country’s oldest working letterpress shops, Hatch Show Print, known for the colorful posters and handbills have produced for legendary musicians such as Johnny Cash, Hank Williams, and Elvis Presley over the years.